ReactorKit/ReactorKit/README.md

     }
     ```

-* You must create a reactor outside of a view and pass it to the view's `reactor` property.
+* You must create a reactor outside of the view and pass it to the view's `reactor` property.

     **Bad**